 National Museum of Oriental Art, National museum and art institution in Esquilino district, Rome, Italy.

-The museum was established in 1957 and opened in 1958, preserving artifacts from archaeological expeditions to Buddhist sites in Pakistan and Afghanistan.
-The collection was transferred in 2017 to the Pigorini National Museum of Prehistory and Ethnography.
+The museum was founded in 1957 and opened in 1958 at the Palazzetto di Venezia in Rome to house finds from archaeological expeditions to Pakistan and Afghanistan.
+In 2017, the entire collection was transferred to the Pigorini National Museum of Prehistory and Ethnography.

 The community of curious travelers